Incentives and Strategic Behaviour: An Experiment: Introduction

+Our robustness analysis shows that the main patterns are stable within our setup.
+The results replicate across participant pools, remain qualitatively similar under alternative specifications, and are not driven by participants with weaker attention or poorer comprehension.
+We also discuss explicitly the extent to which alternative explanations based on other-regarding preferences may still matter, while showing that the data are difficult to reconcile with such channels being the main driver of the treatment effects.

+These findings should nevertheless be interpreted within the scope of a tightly controlled benchmark environment, precisely one in which direct confounds from feedback, learning, and payoff externalities are reduced.
+We therefore do not claim to speak to all strategic environments.
+More generally, it is well known that very high or unfamiliar incentive levels can sometimes backfire, so our conclusions should not be extrapolated mechanically to settings with extreme stakes or to environments in which additional motivational channels are likely to be important \citep{CamererHogarth1999JRU,ArielyGneezyLoewensteinMazar06RES,EnkeGneezyHallMartinNelidovOffermanvandeVan2023REStat}.

-Taken together, our results suggest incentive levels increase action sophistication both by increasing the incentive to reason further and form better beliefs and by decreasing the propensity to make mistakes.
-The fact that action sophistication and belief accuracy increases in the simpler game but less so or not at all in the more complicated game suggests that one should not expect changes in incentives to have the same effect in strategic environments with different degrees of complexity.
-Furthermore, our results caution against positing universal low levels of sophistication based on experimental evidence with low-powered incentives, as well as against relying on predictions requiring high levels of sophistication in complex but low-stakes environments.
+Within those limits, this paper contributes well-identified evidence on how incentive levels affect reasoning, mistakes, beliefs, and response times in a strategic setting.
+By separately identifying own- and opponent-incentive effects, the paper clarifies through which channels higher incentives change behaviour and how those effects depend on strategic complexity.
+Taken together, our results suggest that, at familiar incentive levels, higher incentives increase action sophistication both by reducing the propensity to make mistakes and by increasing the incentive to reason further and form better beliefs.
+At the same time, the fact that action sophistication and belief accuracy increase in the simpler game, but less so or not at all in the more complex game, implies that one should not expect changes in incentives to have uniform effects across strategic environments that differ in complexity.
+Our findings therefore caution both against inferring universally low levels of sophistication from evidence obtained under low-powered incentives and against relying on predictions that require high levels of sophistication in complex but low-stakes environments.

+The remainder of the paper proceeds as follows. \hyref{section:hypotheses-design}[Section] presents the hypotheses, experimental design, and identification strategy. \hyref{section:sophistication}[Sections], \ref{section:mistakes}, \ref{section:beliefs}, and \ref{section:response-time} report the results on actions, payoff-dependent mistakes, beliefs, and response times. \hyref{section:robustness}[Section] discusses alternative explanations, robustness checks, and limitations. \hyref{section:conclusion}[Section] concludes.